playcanvas/developer.playcanvas.com/content/en/faq/change_color.md

 ---
-title: Change the color of a model
+title: Change the material of a model
 keywords: asset, material, create, color, surface, normal, specular
 ---

-## How do I change the color of a model?
+## How do I change the material of a model?

 <img src="https://playcanvas.com/static-assets/instructions/change_material.gif"/>